Axelina Johansson: Biography

-She set a meet record, and Swedish indoor record of 19.31m to win the Big Ten Indoor Championships in Indianapolis in March 2025.
+Johansson set a Swedish indoor record of 19.31m to win the Big Ten Indoor Championships in Indianapolis in March 2025, with the distance also setting a meeting record.
 In July 2025, she won the gold medal at the 2025 Summer World University Games in Bochum, Germany.
 She competed at the 2025 World Championships in Tokyo, Japan, narrowly missing a place in the final.